Health Insurance FAQs

 - While the authorization must be approved for the service to be covered, an authorization does not guarantee coverage for a service.
 If you want to know for certain whether a service is covered, you must talk with your insurance provider.

-- Insurance payment is determined at the time a claim is received and decisions are based off medical necessity.
+- Insurance payment is determined at the time a claim is received and decisions are based on medical necessity.

 What is “Coordination of Benefits” and what do I need to do?